-This section contains a description of running the Pcp-Combine tool.
-The Pcp-Combine tool summarizes data across multiple input gridded data files and writes the results to a single NetCDF output file.
+This section describes the Pcp-Combine tool which summarizes data across multiple input gridded data files and writes the results to a single NetCDF output file.
 It is often used to modify precipitation accumulation intervals in the forecast and/or observation datasets to make them comparable.
 However it can also be used to derive summary fields, such as daily min/max temperature or average precipitation rate.